Brandonawan/jenkins-test/README.md

 # jenkins-test
-Jenkinsfile for testing jenkins and github pull request intergration.
+Jenkinsfile for testing jenkins and github pull request intergration.....